octo-technology/OpenTezos/docs/ligo/examples.md

 patch earth_coordinates with record [z = 5]
 ```

->A patch takes a record to be updated,
+>A `patch with` instruction takes a `record` data structure to be updated,
-> a record with a subset of the fields to update,
+> and (a record with) a subset of fields to update,
-> then applies the latter to the former.
+> then modifies the record data structure accordingly to the new specified subset of fields.

 ## Main function